cybertraining-dsc/fa20-523-312/project/project.md

 - The benchmark analysis was carried out using the cloudmesh benchmark procedure in Python (executed in Google Colab).
 - A sleep-time of "5" was selected as the standard for the benchmark analysis and it has been adopted consistently for all the other benchmark calculations.
 - The time values for the different benchmark results were not rounded off in this case as it was both important and interesting to know the minute differences between the different kinds of tasks that were carried out in this regard.
 It should be noted that the final benchmark value is exceptionally high since this step involves the part where the human user inputs the sample values for ascertaining the safety standard for a water source.

+Figure 29 shows the benchmark results that were obtained for specific sections in the coding framework.

 ![benchmark results](https://github.com/cybertraining-dsc/fa20-523-312/raw/main/project/images/bmresults.png)